 “He was a great football player,” 620 WTMJ radio host Gene Mueller told OnMilwaukee.com.
 “He was a beast; he was a crazy man.
 I didn’t know if he was just getting in or just getting up, but that was life with ‘The Tooz.'”

 But behind the bravado and testosterone and muscle was a gentle giant.
 He donated on numerous occasions to cystic fibrosis foundations before leaving us.
 Three of his siblings died from the disease.
-And of course, John Matuszak also left us with a memorable character in Sloth.
+And of course, John Matuszak also left us with an all-time memorable pop culture character in Sloth.